thinkjrs/learning-rust/README.md

 If we didn't handle the `None` case in the function the compiler would have screamed at us before we compiled and caused a runtime bug.
 This is a fantastic safety feature of Rust.
 It forces the developer to handle the type explicitly, always.

+## Chapter 7.
+Crates, packages and modules

+Aside from a cursory review and demonstration here, we'll dive into these concepts in more depth with an actual project, later.

+In a nutshell, Rust's _module system_ consists of (these are directly from [the docs](https://doc.rust-lang.org/book/ch07-00-managing-growing-projects-with-packages-crates-and-modules.html)):

+- Packages: A Cargo feature that lets you build, test, and share crates
+- Crates: A tree of modules that produces a library or executable
+- Modules and use: Let you control the organization, scope, and privacy of paths
+- Paths: A way of naming an item, such as a struct, function, or module

+### Crates

+The smallest compiled piece of code Rust can consider is called a _crate_, which can contain modules, which can be defined in other files or places in the codebase that get compiled with the crate.

+There are two types of crates, _binary_ and _library_ crates.
+A package can, and often does, have both.

+#### Binary crates

+A binary crate has a `main` function that you can use to actually run an executable, typically located inside `<my-project-name>/src/main.rs`.

+You create a package using a binary crate via the cargo `new` command, e.g. `cargo new <my-project-name>`.

+#### Library crates

+Library crates define functionality to be used elsewhere.
+Often these are published to crates.io to be shared publicly.

+You create a package with a library crate using the `--lib` flag with Cargo's `new` command, e.g. `cargo new <my-project-name> --lib`.

+This creates a file under `<my-project-name>/src/lib.rs`.

+## Chapter 8.
+Vectors, Strings and Hash Map Collections

+The Rust standard library has a number of collections available for use, data structures that store data on the heap and can be grown or shrunk during runtime.

+### Vectors

+### Strings

+### Hash Maps